admiafrica/admi-website/README.md

 ## **Project Overview**

-This project is built using **Vite** as the build tool, **Remix** for server-side rendering and routing, and **React** for building the user interface.
+This project is built using Nextjs for server-side rendering and routing, and **React** for building the user interface.

 This README file provides instructions on how to set up and run the project locally for development.

 ## **Table of Contents**